Who is Ohio Valley Bank?

 Employee Directory: OVBnet connects more than 300 employees across 18 branches.

-Document Management: Employees access interactive forms, HR resources, instructional materials and other important documents through the Communifire document management system.
+Document Management: Employees access interactive forms, HR resources, instructional materials and other important documents through the Axero document management system.

 Spaces: Departments post content in their own livable spaces.
 Committees use private spaces to collaborate, sometimes in lieu of in-person meetings, saving time and travel expense.

-Task Management: Committees use Communifire task management tool to assign duties and monitor progress.
+Task Management: Committees use Axero task management tool to assign duties and monitor progress.

 Points and Badges: Corporate Communications uses gamification features to stimulate intranet activity.
 Employees accumulate points and move up the “levels.”
 OVB also awards badges to recognize employees for being new to the intranet, rating articles, and for uploading five profile pictures or more.